 In different projects, different roles can be played by different people.
 For example, the same person can be an observer in one project and the leader of another project.
 JIRA allows you to allocate specific people to particular roles in your project.

 In JIRA, a grouping of issues can be done by allocating them to versions.
 Take, for example, if JIRA can be used to manage the build of a house or manage the development of a product, you must define different versions which can help you to track which issues relate to various phases of your build or product.
 JIRA can help you archive, release, and manage your versions.

 You can define various components for categorizing and managing different issues.
 Take for example, for a software development project, you might define components such as “Documentation,” “Usability,” “Database”.
 For each component, you can choose a default assignee.
 This is useful if you have different people who lead different sub-teams in your project.

 JIRA enables you to control who will be able to access your project and what exactly they can do, with the help of project permissions.
 With the help of security levels, access to individual issues can be controlled by you.
 Also, you can choose to provide access to specific roles, or groups, or users.

 When the occurrence of a specific event happens in your project, JIRA can notify the appropriate people.
 When different events occur, you can select specific roles, groups, or people for receiving email notifications.

 The development tools section is available only on JIRA projects, and it can be viewed only by users of JIRA software.
 This section provides you with an overview of development tools that are connected and specifies which users can utilize the integration features between them.

-An Epic captures a large chunk of work and it is defined as a large user story which can be divided into a number of smaller user stories.
+An Epic captures a large chunk of work and it is defined as a large user story that can be divided into a number of smaller user stories.

 User story or Story